 So much for the “accidental” meeting.
 She’d have to ring his bell.
 She’d tell him that she’d rat him out to Ms. Morales if he didn’t let her in…though she’d decided she would never talk to that bitch again if she could help it.

-While rehearsing her lie and brushing some dirt off from her fall, Jennifer spotted the hottest looking woman she’d ever seen.
+While rehearsing her lie and brushing some dirt off from her fall, she spotted the hottest looking woman she’d ever seen.
 But, as the woman got closer, Jennifer saw tears streaming down her otherwise perfectly beautiful face, and noticed she was lugging luggage behind her.

 If a woman like that could get dumped…and on a Saturday night?
 Jennifer felt smug.
 But she was still worried about whether Martin would let her in.

 The woman stopped in front of Martin’s building.
 She straightened herself forcibly and blinked back her tears.
 Then she walked to Martin’s door and rang the bell.
-Martin let her in.
+Martin let her right in.